-There are two grounds for appeal:
+There are three grounds for appeal:

-- Unfair or defective procedure; - Failure to take into account medical or other adverse personal circumstances.
+- Unfair or defective procedure; - Failure to take into account medical or other adverse personal circumstances; - Relevant medical or other adverse personal circumstances which for good reason have not previously been presented.

 In other words, either the School has done something wrong in the way they have administered your course or exams, or else they haven't made reasonable allowances for a medical or other personal problem.